canonical/mir/doc/getting_and_using_mir.md

 ### Running applications on Mir

-If you use the command-line launched by miral-app or miral-desktop native Mir applications (which include native Mir clients and those that use SDL or the GTK+, Qt toolkits) can be started as usual:
+__On Ubuntu__, if you use the command-line launched by `miral-app` or `miral-desktop` native Mir applications (which include native Mir clients and those that use SDL or the GTK+, Qt toolkits) can be started as usual:

+    $ sudo apt install kate neverputt
+    $ mir_demo_client_chain_jumping_buffers
+    $ kate
-    $ mir_demo_client_egltriangle
+    $ neverputt
     $ gedit

+__On Fedora__, we can use the Wayland backends for SDL or Qt:

-    $ sudo apt install kate neverball
+    $ sudo dnf install kate neverball-neverputt
+    $ mir_demo_client_chain_jumping_buffers
     $ kate
-    $ neverball
+    $ neverputt

-From outside the MirAL session GTK+, Qt and SDL applications can still be run using the miral-run script:
+From outside the MirAL session applications can be run using the miral-run script:

-    $ miral-run gedit
+    $ miral-run kate
-    $ miral-run 7kaa
+    $ miral-run neverputt

 ### Running for X11 applications

-If you want to run X11 applications that do not have native Mir support in the toolkit they use then the answer is Xmir: an X11 server that runs on Mir.
-First you need Xmir installed:
+If you want to run X11 applications that do not have native Mir support in the toolkit they use then the answer is an X11 server that runs on Mir.
+That could be either `Xmir` or `Xwayland`.

+On Ubuntu:

-    $ sudo apt install xmir
+    $ sudo apt install xmir xwayland;

+On Fedora:

+    $ sudo dnf install xorg-x11-server-Xwayland

-Then once you have started a miral shell (as above) you can use miral-xrun to run applications under Xmir:
+Then once you have started a miral shell (as above) you can use `miral-xrun` to run applications under Xmir or Xwayland:

     $ miral-xrun firefox